In this section

 You’re allowed to keep some assets when you become bankrupt.
 These include:

 You will still have to pay some debts even though you have become bankrupt.
+Some debts are not included in the bankruptcy (even though yo must tell the Trustee about these), some debts are payable during and after bankruptcy and others are only payable after bankruptcy.
 These include:

 AFSA has a debt comparison table that sets out what debts you will have to pay if you go bankrupt.

 If you become bankrupt while you have a family law case for property settlement, the family courts can deal with your bankruptcy.
 Bankruptcy can be dealt with at the same time as property or spousal maintenance.
 It doesn’t matter if you’re bankrupt at the start or become bankrupt during the case.

 You should tell the court, and everyone involved in your case if you’re bankrupt or in a personal insolvency agreement.
 You must also tell your bankruptcy trustee if you’re involved in any property or spousal maintenance cases.
 The cross-over of family law and bankruptcy law is complicated.
 Get legal advice.